10 – Haven’t Got Time For The Pain

 Photo: Elektra [Public domain], via Wikimedia Commons

-Carly Simon’s third album entitled No Secrets was released in 1972.
+Carly Simon’s third album, entitled No Secrets, was released in 1972.
 It was the album that would turn Carly Simon into a household name.
-The success of the album was fueled by the massive hit single “You’re So Vain.”
+The album’s success was fueled by the massive hit single “You’re So Vain.”
 The song reached number one on the US Billboard Hot 100.
-Carly Simon had become one of the biggest artists in the world in only two years.
+Carly Simon had become one of the most prominent artists in the world in only two years.

-Our Top 10 Carly Simon Songs list takes a look at some of the best songs Carly SImon released over her long 50 year career.
+Our Top 10 Carly Simon Songs list looks at some of the best songs Carly Simon released over her long 50-year career and the ones that fans loved the most.

 # 10 – Haven’t Got Time For The Pain

-We open our Carly Simon Songs list with a great track from the Hotcakes album.
+We open up our Carly Simon Songs list with an excellent track from the Hotcakes album.
 The record was released in 1974.
-This great Carly Simon penned song “Haven’t Got Time For The Pain,” was released as the album’s second single.
-The song reached the Billboard Hot 100.
+This great Carly Simon-penned song, “Haven’t Got Time For The Pain,” was released as the album’s second single.
+The song reached the Billboard Hot 100, peaking at number fourteen.
+On the Adult Contemporary chart it went even higher reaching all the way up to number two.
+Carly Simon composed the song with Jacob Brackman.

 # 9 – Hurt